Ella Henderson: 2016–2019: Asylum Records and Glorious

-2020–present: Everything I Didn't Say and collaborations
+2020–2023: Everything I Didn't Say and collaborations

 Henderson featured on Dutch DJ Sam Feldt's song "Hold Me Close" released on 27 March 2020.
 She followed it with the single "Take Care of You" on 12 June, which reached number 50 in the UK.
 In July, she provided uncredited vocals for a UK top five single she had co-written titled "Lighter" by British DJ and producer Nathan Dawe, featuring British YouTuber and rapper KSI.
 Henderson released the single "Dream On Me" with Roger Sanchez on 2 October 2020, and a Christmas song "Blame It on the Mistletoe" with AJ Mitchell on 4 December.

 On 19 February 2021, she released her collaboration with Tom Grennan titled "Let's Go Home Together", which debuted at number 28 in the UK and peaked at 10 becoming Henderson's fifth UK top 10 single.
 The song was originally a duet between Henderson and James Arthur, and they performed it together live on Arthur's 2017 arena tour, but due to a scheduling conflict Henderson recorded its single version with Grennan instead.
 On 20 August 2021, Henderson released the single "Risk It All" with House Gospel Choir and Just Kiddin, followed by a collaboration with the French DJ duo Ofenbach titled "Hurricane" the next month.

 On 7 January 2022, she released the single "Brave", which preceded her second studio album, Everything I Didn't Say, released on 11 March 2022.
 "Brave" reached number 42 in the UK, while Everything I Didn't Say debuted at number eight.
 In April, she collaborated with David Guetta and Becky Hill on the song "Crazy What Love Can Do".
 The single charted in several countries, including the UK where it debuted in the top 20 and peaked at number five.
 In April 2022, Nathan Dawe released a second collaboration with Henderson titled "21 Reasons", which reached number nine in the UK.
-On 9 September 2022, Henderson collaborated with British-German DJ duo M-22 on the song "Heartstrings".
+In August 2022, Henderson featured on a duet version of Cian Ducrot's song "All for You".
+In September, she collaborated with British-German DJ duo M-22 on the song "Heartstrings".